 Keep the alter up and light the candles each night in their memory and honor.
-When you light the candles take the time to remember and talk to your loved ones.
+When you light the candles, take the time to remember and talk to your loved ones.
 Fill them in on what is happening in your life.
-Tell them how much you miss you and how much you appreciate them.
+Tell them how much you miss and appreciate them.

-Keeping in mind that since the veil between our worlds is thin during this time, they are more likely to hear you and you more likely to feel their presence with you.
+Keeping in mind that since the veil between our worlds is thin during this time, they are more likely to hear you, and you are more likely to feel their presence with you.

 Family Candle Ritual